 Although Alberto’s priorities, as I came to experience them from the Field Office perspective, made a lot of sense, and even though, as I came to get to know him personally (much later), we got along well, there was clearly a big clash of cultures going on.
 Plan was a family, and George Ross was the father figure; Alberto viewed Plan as a business that needed systems and accountability, and staff were employees, not family.

 But all of that was far away from Jean and me, as we arrived in Tuluá.

 Underspending was a big problem in Plan during those days, with surpluses building up, particularly from operations in India.
-This was a potential risk – why should the public support an organization that couldn’t spend the money it already had?
-Alberto felt that Plan’s Field Offices overall needed to do a much better job in planning their work to make budgeting more accurate and to enhance the quality of implementation.
+This was a potential risk – why should the public contribute funds to support an organization that couldn’t spend the money it already had?
+Alberto felt that Plan’s Field Offices overall needed to do a much better job in planning their work to make budgeting more accurate, to align spending better with budgets, and to enhance the quality of implementation.